php-tui/php-tui/docs/content/docs/reference/shapes/RectangleShape.md

 `PhpTui\Tui\Extension\Core\Shape\RectangleShape`

 Draw a rectangle at the given position with the given width and height

-Draw a rectangle at the given position with the given width and height
 ### Example

 {{% terminal file="/data/example/docs/shape/rectangleShape.html" %}}